Dhoom 3: Development

-Prior to principal photography, the film enjoyed widespread media coverage due to the tremendous box office successes of previous instalments Dhoom 2 and Dhoom as well as the confirmation of Aamir Khan as the film's lead antagonist, thereby creating anticipation amongst the audience and media.
-On 2 January 2011, the producer of the previous Dhoom films Aditya Chopra, confirmed that the third instalment of the Dhoom series would begin principal photography by the end of 2011.
-Initially, the producers and Khan wanted to release the film on Christmas of 2012, but the plan was scrapped in favour of an early release date in 2013, mainly due to a forecast that a Christmas release would force a rushed post-production schedule, which was considered unfavorable given the high degree of technicality required for the film.
+Prior to principal photography, Dhoom 3 enjoyed widespread media coverage due to the tremendous box office successes of previous instalments Dhoom 2 and Dhoom as well as the confirmation of Aamir Khan as the film's lead antagonist, thereby creating anticipation amongst the audience and media.
+On 2 January 2011, producer Aditya Chopra confirmed that the third instalment of the Dhoom series would begin principal photography by the end of 2011.
+Initially, Chopra and Khan wanted to release the film on Christmas of 2012, but the plan was scrapped in favour of an early release date in 2013, mainly due to a forecast that a Christmas release would force a rushed post-production schedule, which was considered unfavorable given the high degree of technicality required for the film.
 Around ₹1.25 billion was spent just on the production side of Dhoom 3.

 Reportedly, Chopra wanted to make the film in 3D after observing the successes of previous Bollywood films released in this format.
-However, actor Aamir Khan opined that the 3D technology needed expertise and was unsure of the outcome of its utilisation by the director.
+However, Khan opined that the 3D technology needed expertise and was unsure of the outcome of its utilisation by the director.
 As of September 2012, YRF Studios had not announced the production of the film in 3D.